-Faculty:Tom Bush (PY)Degree:Associate of Arts (AA-DTA)
+Faculty: Tom Bush (PY)

-Atmospheric science is an earth science that includes topics as diverse as weather forecasting, climate change, air quality, mountain weather, marine weather, El Niño, the ozone hole, ice ages, and the earth's weather and climate from the tropics to the poles.
+Atmospheric science is an Earth science that includes topics as diverse as weather forecasting, climate change, air quality, mountain weather, marine weather, El Niño, the ozone hole, ice ages, and the earth's weather and climate from the tropics to the poles.
 It considers problems that are both scientifically challenging and critical for the welfare of modern society.